muntorg/munt-official/README.md

 The latest binaries and installers can be found [here](https://github.com/Gulden/gulden-official/releases) for all platforms, including raspbian.

 ### Building
-Reconsider whether it is actually necessary for you to build.
-[Binaries for both the UI software as well as the command line/server are provided by us at every release for multiple architectures.](https://github.com/Gulden/gulden-official/releases) For users who are not developers a lot of headaches can be avoided by simply using these.
+[Binaries](https://github.com/Gulden/gulden-official/releases) for both the UI as well as the daemon and command line interface for multiple architectures.

-If you are sure you need to build the software yourself, please read the [build instructions](./doc/building.md) before attempting to build the software.
+For those who really need too or are technically inclined it is of course possible to build the software yourself.
+Please read the [build instructions](./doc/building.md) before attempting to build the software and/or seeking support.

 ### Additional technical information